Foreign relations of the Axis powers: Latvia

 German troops occupied Riga on July 1, 1941.
 Immediately after the instalment of German authority, a process of eliminating the Jewish and Roma population began, with many killings taking place in Rumbula.
-The killings were committed by the Einsatzgruppe A, the Wehrmacht and Marines (in Liepaja), as well as by Latvian collaborators, including the 500–1,500 members of the infamous Arājs Commando, which alone killed around 26,000 Jews, and the 2,000 or more Latvian members of the SD.
+The killings were committed by the Einsatzgruppe A, the Wehrmacht and Marines (in Liepāja), as well as by Latvian collaborators, including the 500–1,500 members of the infamous Arājs Commando, which alone killed around 26,000 Jews, and the 2,000 or more Latvian members of the SD.
 By the end of 1941 almost the entire Jewish population was killed or placed in the death camps.
 In addition, some 25,000 Jews were transported to Latvia from Germany, Austria and the present-day Czech Republic, of whom around 20,000 were killed.
 The Holocaust claimed approximately 85,000 lives in Latvia.

 Liechtenstein

+In 1939, the German National Movement in Liechtenstein carried out a pro-Nazi coup, hoping to provoke Nazi Germany's annexation of the country.
+However, the coup was aborted after opponents blocked the participants off.

 According to some sources Prince Franz I of Liechtenstein — the absolute monarch of the small principality — was antipathetic to Nazism because his consort, Elisabeth (née von Gutmann), was Jewish.
 Franz I died in 1938 and was succeeded by Franz Joseph II.
 Liechtenstein remained neutral throughout World War II, and its neutrality was never violated by any of the combatants.
 However, two factors have linked the Liechtensteinian state to the Axis cause:

 In 2005, it was revealed that Franz Josef II profited directly from the Holocaust.
 Labourers from the Strasshof concentration camp, provided by the SS, had worked on estates in Austria owned by the Liechtensteinian royal house.
 The family also bought property in Austria and Czechoslovakia which had been taken from Jews by the Nazis.

 At the end of the war, Liechtenstein gave asylum to about 500 soldiers of the First Russian National Army, which had been recruited by the German Wehrmacht from Soviet POWs.